MPD IS CURRENTLY HIRING

 MPD is looking for men and women of integrity who have strong interpersonal and communication skills, problem solving abilities, a willingness to confront problems, the ability to make important decisions under pressure, and a desire to make a positive difference in our community.
 If that sounds like you, we invite you to join us in our mission to make Martinsburg a better, safer place to live.

 The first steps toward a challenging career as a Police Officer with the Martinsburg Police Department are to complete an application and take the written and physical agility tests.
+Applications are accepted at any time.
+Applicants who have turned in an application to City Hall will be notified once the next test date is scheduled.

 Police Application Deadline